Wall Street Journal: Bud Light owner places two execs on leave after transgender influencer backlash | KRDO

 Wall Street Journal: Bud Light owner places two execs on leave after transgender influencer backlash

-Anheuser-Busch has placed two executives who managed Bud Light’s sponsorship of two Instagram posts from a transgender woman on leave, according to several media reports.
+(CNN) -- Anheuser-Busch has placed two executives who managed Bud Light's sponsorship of two Instagram posts from a transgender woman on leave, according to the Wall Street Journal and other media reports.

 Ad Age was the first to report that Alissa Heinerscheid, Bud Light's vice president of marketing, was placed on leave.
 Todd Allen, most recently Budweiser's vice president of global marketing, is set to replace her.
 Daniel Blake, Anheuser-Busch's vice president who oversees market for mainstream brands, was also put on leave, according to the Wall Street Journal.